shahcompbio/data_management_docs/_sources/ops.rst.txt

 In Isabl, any user with analyst privileges is able to run apps, and apps produce analyses.
 Each analysis has its own indexed directory in the Isabl data lake.
-When a user kicks off an application, the analysis directory in the data lake will be temporarily owned by the app running user, and shah group readable and writeable.
+When a user kicks off an application, the analysis directory in the data lake will be temporarily owned by the app running user, and group readable and writeable.

 **Workflow:**